 Alberto Sola (AS): I’ve been on a journey through places that you take for granted if you live here.
 It made me also think about the terminology spurred by the woolen industry to describe a social system, an organization, or a community.
 Think about tessuto sociale or tessuto produttivo (which respectively translates as “social fabric” and “industry sectors,” where tessuto in Italian means “fabric”).
 Those who promote the city heritage, not only in terms of preservation but also reassessment and destination, can use this language.

 Piero Martinello (PM): More than any particular story, it’s the sum of all the incredible stories and intuitions.
 In Schio, we are surrounded by all the buildings commissioned by Rossi.
-When we started to visually catalog all his accomplishments, the overall picture was astonishing!
+The overall picture was astonishing when we visually cataloged all his accomplishments!

 Grazie Alessandro is a unique book: part biography, part history, and part company culture book with a contemporary touch.
 How have you reached this result?

 AS: Through an artist’s book.
 We dismissed the classic concept of a book to embrace the idea of a book object.
 It’s a more artistic and contemporary approach that invites the reader to engage with the book.
 You need to turn it around, break it open, and read the tiny booklets within the book as we’ve mixed languages, materials (more on paper next), and shapes.